Isskar/Isschat/README.md

 ## Model Integration

 This project uses OpenRouter.ai as the AI model provider, which gives access to various large language models including ChatGPT.
 The OpenRouter integration is configured in `src/help_desk.py` and requires an API key from [OpenRouter](https://openrouter.ai/).

-# Development

-This project is under active development.
-Contributions are welcome!
-To do so, you must commit approved changes using our pre-commit hooks, that you can install using :

-- `pre-commit install`

 ---